 Futures Week is for Bachelor and Master’s degree students and the staff of 3UAS.
 There will be 60 places available for the course.
 The course is especially suitable for people interested in broadening their understanding of service design and foresight methodology and learning tangible tools to apply in their work environment.
 However, no previous studies in either of the disciplines is required.
 The assessment criteria for Bachelor degree and Master degree students and the tasks included are different.

-15th August – 31st October: enrollment period
+15th August – 7th November: Enrollment period

-11th December: deadline for individual assignment and peer review
+11th December: Deadline for individual assignment and peer review

 Learning objectives of the course